Approaching the Chapel

+“The old Primitive Methodist Chapel was in Chapel Street.
+I believe it has been converted into a dwelling house.
 When we lived in the old house in Bath Street (now a cinema is on the site), and my maternal grandmother paid us a visit, she went to that chapel.
 It was not far from our house, and as she was lame, that was a consideration.
-I always accompanied her on these occasions, and I have heard her say that she enjoyed the services.
+I always accompanied her on these occasions, and I have heard her say that she enjoyed the services.”

-On the map you can just see the Bath Street end of Chapel Street at the top, on the right.
+On the map above you can just see the Bath Street end of Chapel Street at the top, on the right.

-The Primitive Methodist Movement ….
+The Primitive Methodist Movement

-……developed in the early years of the nineteenth century, born out of a dispute within the Wesleyan Methodist church.
+The Movement developed in the early years of the nineteenth century, born out of a dispute within the Wesleyan Methodist church.